-The development and use of materials for specific purposes is an important human endeavour.
-In this unit students investigate the chemical structures and properties of a range of materials, including covalent compounds, metals, ionic compounds and polymers.
+Students investigate the development and use of materials for specific purposes is an essential human endeavour.
+In this unit, students examine various materials' chemical structures and properties, including covalent compounds, metals, ionic compounds, and polymers.
 They are introduced to ways that chemical quantities are measured.
-They consider how manufacturing innovations lead to more sustainable products being produced for society using renewable raw materials and a transition from a linear economy towards a circular economy.
+They consider how manufacturing innovations produce more sustainable products for society using renewable raw materials and a transition from a linear economy towards a circular economy.